This post may contain affiliate links. Please read my disclosure for more information.

 - Next, carefully pour the remaining batter on top of the pear layer.
 Level and smooth the batter with an offset spatula.

-- Allow the cake to cool in the pan on a wire rack for 15 minutes, then carefully remove the sides of the spring-form pan.
+- Allow the cake to cool in the pan on a wire rack for 15 minutes, then carefully remove the sides of the springform pan.

 Leave a Reply